openzipkin/zipkin/doc/collector-api.md

   the local host.
 Service-names in cs/cr annotations refers to the remote service, in case the remote service does not annotate.

-* There are two additional binary annotations that are helpful: "ca" and "sa".
+* There are two additional binary annotations that are helpful: `ca` and `sa`.
 These refer to the client-address and server-address respectively, and they are always boolean types with the value of true.
 The host in these annotations refers to the host/port of the client or server calling the current span's service.
 IE: if the